 List each body part you feel was injured in this accident

-The defense attorney will be very interested in showing that sometime in the past perhaps before you went to work for this employer you suffered an injury on another job, injuring the same or similar body parts, or that you had a motor vehicle accident and got injured, or the victim of a violent crime, or served in the military and was injured.. or convicted of a felony and spent time in prison and suffered an injury.
+The defense attorney will be very interested in showing that sometime in the past perhaps before you went to work for this employer you suffered an injury.
+Perhaps on another job, injuring the same or similar body parts, or that you had a motor vehicle accident and got injured, or the victim of a violent crime, or served in the military and were injured, or were convicted of a felony, spent time in prison and suffered an injury.

 There will be many questions by the defense to try to whittle down the value of the case by showing you were a wounded duck before you ever went to work for this employer.
 Many of these questions may seem somewhat irrelevant, but now you know why they are not.

 Describe the impact of your injuries on daily living activities

 You'll be asked to explain how the accident and the injuries you suffered has affected you in your daily life.

 This could be anything from personal hygiene to cleaning up at home, laundry, making the beds, gardening, shopping, driving a car, riding in a car, standing too long or sitting too long, etc. It can even include whether this injury has affected your ability to have normal sexual relations.

 Questions your attorney may raise in the application for adjudication

 Your attorney may raise issues of discrimination due to the filing of the claim, or getting injured on the job.
 They may also ask questions regarding serious, willful misconduct by your employer, or perhaps about an accusation the employer made against you.
 Other common subjects include questions regarding payment of proper benefit amounts and earnings, part time jobs, etc.